SabdullahZ/diamond-shape/README.md

-c++ program to make a diamond shape of steriks using nested loop click on "q3.cpp" to view the code
+c++ program to make a diamond shape of steriks using nested loop... click on "q3.cpp" to view the code